CARB Low Carbon Fuel Standard Regulation

 • Recordkeeping and reporting for all of the above to fully realize LCFS credit generation revenues.

+CARB’s 2025 amendments expand project-based crediting opportunities to include infrastructure such as electric TRU charging, renewable hydrogen refueling, and medium- and heavy-duty EV charging.
 Yorke can assist clients in understanding the rules, preparing necessary paperwork, managing ongoing data collection, and maximizing LCFS credits obtained.
 Yorke can serve the client as an “in-house” advisor by managing multiple entities who provide services in these areas but require planning and supervision.
-This will minimize the burden on in-house staff, and the benefits accrued from ongoing LCFS credit generation are well worth the effort.
+This will minimize the burden on in-house staff, and maximize the benefits accrued from ongoing LCFS reporting and credit generation.

 Biomethane Production

-For landfills, wastewater treatment plants, and agriculture and dairy facilities, Yorke can assist with identifying and planning projects where LCFS credits are generated from biomethane production and delivery to the gas distribution grid.
+The value of LCFS credits from biomethane depends on both the carbon intensity of the fuel pathway and the energy economy ratio (EER) of the vehicle using the fuel.
+For landfills, wastewater treatment plants, and agriculture and dairy facilities, Yorke can assist with identifying and planning projects where LCFS credits are generated from biomethane, identifying optimal pathways and assist with Tier 1 or Tier 2 applications for production and delivery to the gas distribution grid.
 Yorke is currently working with numerous clients in this category on various environmental permitting and compliance projects.
-Yorke’s certified and experienced LCFS credit verifiers and permitting experts help streamline the permitting process to ensure that new LCFS credit generation projects will be approved more easily.
+Our certified and experienced LCFS credit verifiers and permitting experts help streamline the permitting process to ensure that new LCFS credit generation projects will be approved more easily.
 We also provide ongoing LCFS reporting and recordkeeping services to help our clients stay in compliance.

 Refineries and Oil & Gas